cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 As a result, they may:

 * Forget products they were interested in.
+* Lose track of why they wanted a product.
 * Repurchase products impulsively.
-* Lose track of products while waiting for sales.
+* Forget to wait for sales or restocks.
 * Struggle to prioritize future purchases.

 The Wishlist provides a structured way to manage future purchases while keeping products connected to the user's Beauty Library.